01 Safari’s History

-During our year or so that we lived in Garza we used to go into Nosara to find places to eat and one of our favorites was called the Casa Tucan.
-We knew the owners and the manager and we asked if they might be interested in having a surf program based there at their hotel and all the guests we will bring will stay at their hotel.
+During the year or so that we lived in Garza we used to go into Nosara to find places to eat and one of our favorites was called the Casa Tucan.
+We knew the owners and the manager, and we asked if they might be interested in having a surf program based there at their hotel, and all the guests we will bring will stay at their hotel.
 BOOM… we had a location!

 Safari Surf’s first home